-Intern space is allocated on a first come, first served basis.
+Intern space is allocated on a first-come, first-served basis.
 Most of the intern spaces are in open work areas.
-The Council has limited intern spaces but every effort will be made to accommodate District needs.
+The Council has limited spaces for interns, but every effort will be made to accommodate District needs.
 When considering an intern, check with the Chief Operating Officer to determine what space is available before you hire.
 Please provide a beginning and an end date.
 While attempts will be made to locate interns as close to the district office as possible, no assurances can be made.
 It may be necessary for interns to share workspaces.